pyscf/pyscf/doc/source/tutorial.rst

 You need to remove the ``/pyscf`` in that string and try ``import pyscf`` in the python shell again.

-.. note::  The quick setup will not provide the best performance.
+.. note::  The quick setup does not provide the best performance.
-  Please refer to :ref:`installing` for the optimized libraries.
+  Please see :ref:`installing` for the optimized libraries.

 A simple example